RedHatRanger/Git101/labs/02_git_branches.md

 "You laughed when I said I would repay you," said the Mouse.
 "Now you see that even a Mouse can help a Lion."
 EOF

+git log --name-only
+# You should see lion-and-mouse.txt